Narrow Bridge Project: Jews Reaching Across Divides on Israel, Activism & Antisemitism

 NBP is an application-based student cohort experience, which meets to discuss the past, present and future of Jewish peoplehood, Zionism and antisemitism, our differing definitions of each of these, and how these differing understandings impact our Judaism, activism and life experiences as Jews today.
 NBP is a radical strategy for addressing a diminishing sense of Jewish peoplehood, rising bilateral antisemitism and the flammable subject of Israel/Palestine on campus.
-It is rooted in a belief that positive developments in any of these realms necessitates Jews discussing the interconnectedness of all of three subjects, together, across divides.
+It is rooted in a belief that positive developments in any of these realms require Jews to discuss the interconnectedness of all three subjects, together, across divides.

 NBP is an initiative devoted to impacting how students think, talk and behave with regard to the Jewish past, present and future, not shaping what students think, say or do.
 It is designed not to shift the type of activism in which students engage, but how they engage in that activism, and with fellow Jewish students who are active in apparently opposing ways.
 The learning draws from Shalom Hartman Institute curricula, current events and students' lived experiences as Jews on College Hill in dramatic times.